-It’s hard to know why some people experience anxiety as a mental health problem and others don’t.
+It is hard to know why some people experience anxiety as a mental health problem and others do not.
 If you worry more than others it could also just feel like part of your personality – or it could be a mixture of these things.
 Sometimes you might not know why you feel anxious at all, and it might not seem to have any obvious cause.

 Past or childhood experiences

 If something distressing happened to you in the past, you might feel anxious about facing similar situations again in case they stir up the same feelings of distress.

 “It all started back in high school when I was physically and verbally bullied.
 It was a very traumatic time for me and sometimes still is [traumatic] to think about.”

 Feeling anxious could also be something you learned early on in life.
 For example, if your family or main carers viewed the world as hostile or dangerous, you may have learned to feel the same way.